Veterans (VA) Disability Lawyer Serving Kansas

 What is TDIU?

-To receive TDIU, you must show that your service-connected conditions prevent you from working.
-With TDIU, you can receive the highest schedular amount of compensation even if your combined disability rating does not equal 100 percent.
+To be eligible for TDIU, it is essential to prove that your service-connected condition prevents you from working.
+Veterans with TDIU receive monthly compensation equal to a 100 percent schedular rating, even if their combined disability rating does not equal 100 percent.

 Should I Get a Veterans (VA) Disability Lawyer?

 If VA denied your claim for disability benefits, a veterans (VA) disability attorney may be able to help ease the challenging process of filing an appeal.